Waleed Aly: Legal and academic career

 After graduating, Aly worked as an associate to Family Court judge Joseph Kay and, until, 2007 worked as a solicitor in Melbourne for Maddocks Lawyers.
 In 2006, he was a pro bono lawyer with the Human Rights Law Centre, on secondment from Maddocks.

-In 2007 Aly published People Like Us: How arrogance is dividing Islam and the West.
+In 2007 Aly published People Like Us.

 In 2008, he was selected to participate in the Australia 2020 Summit, a bipartisan convention held in Canberra to "help shape a long-term strategy for the nation's future".

 Aly is a staff member of the Global Terrorism Research Centre at Monash University.
 He has said that most of the conflicts in the Middle East can be traced to the arbitrary way in which its territories were divided-up by Western powers by the ongoing demand for Middle Eastern oil and more recently by factors such as the 2003 invasion of Iraq.
 After the Boston Marathon bombing, describing terrorism as a "perpetual irritant", he said it is encouraging that we are finally maturing in the way we handle terrorism.